UKHomeOffice/engineering-guidance-and-standards/.github/PULL_REQUEST_TEMPLATE.md

 ## Commit signing

-- [ ] All commits are signed.
-[GitHub guidance on signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification)
+- [ ] All commits are signed with a key that can be verified by GitHub.
+[GitHub guidance on signing commits](https://docs.github.com/en/enterprise-cloud@latest/authentication/managing-commit-signature-verification/signing-commits)

 # Content change
 - [ ] Please review the [accessibility checks for content changes](https://github.com/UKHomeOffice/engineering-guidance-and-standards/blob/main/technical-docs/accessibility/content-checks.md).